-ACTION: The Planning and Zoning Commission should consider the possibility of introducing form-based principles in Ridgefield.
+RECOMMENDATION: The Planning and Zoning Commission should consider the possibility of introducing form-based principles in Ridgefield-in areas to be determined by the commission.
+Usecompatibility issues should be weighed in the process.

 9.2 ADD MORE ASSISTED HOUSING

 9.2.1 Develop additional assisted affordable housing units